 .5--1.0 mile: At .6, there is a rock overhang in case it’s raining.
 There are 3 leaky rain shelters after this until 1.0 mile.
 Easy to hike, but slippery.

 1.0—2.0 mile: The path shrinks to an overgrown footpath—some places you can’t notice the path you’re walking on.
-Because the razor grass comes up on both sides to your waist or chest, be careful with your eyes when you bend down to avoid the tree branches or vines.
+The razor grass comes up on both sides to your waist or chest.
+Be careful with your eyes when you bend down to avoid the tree branches and vines.
 Good views of the shaded forest surround you.
 A few streams to cross—knee deep when running full.
 You will cross 2 small wooden foot bridges—but be careful—very slippery.

 2.0—3.0 mile: From 2.0 to 2.4, you will come across your last water sources—small water steams falling over rocks.
 Load up your belly and your camelback here to give you enough to get back down.
 You will be traversing the mountain, a little elevation here.
 Some parts of trail overgrown and water-logged.